zec4o/2nd-project-nodejs/README.md

 # RN

 - [X] The transaction can be of credit (will sum to the balance), or debit type (will subtract the balance);
-- [ ] Must be possible to identify the user between the requests;
+- [X] Must be possible to identify the user between the requests;
-- [ ] The user will only be able to see the transactions that he has created;
+- [X] The user will only be able to see the transactions that he has created;

-# RNF

-- [ ]